Growing up in rural Indiana, I’ve seen many silos in my lifetime.

 By now, you might feel overwhelmed just thinking about the many places where data is hanging out – and, what to do about it.
 Fear not, as you don’t have to solve this problem overnight.
 As with anything else in your business, you’re a master of going from good to great.
 You’ll handle it like the pro that you are.

 I’ll save the “how to knock down silos” discussion for a future blog post.
-However, as I recently pointed out in this post, repositioning your CRM as an “integrated information hub” can be an effective starting point for bridging some of the disconnected silos that plague your business.
+However, as I recently pointed out in this post, repositioning your CRM as an “integrated information hub” and a customer data platform can be an effective starting point for bridging some of the disconnected silos that plague your business.
 For example, a tool like Insightly, which can connect to your email inbox, document management system, marketing systems, and countless other apps, pulls your most important information under one roof.
-And, since Insightly offers a number of built-in project management and workflowfeatures, you might even be able to run the proverbial backhoe through a few outdated silos.
+And, since Insightly offers a number of built-in project management and workflow features, you might even be able to run the proverbial backhoe through a few outdated silos.

 As you begin the process of consolidating or tearing down data silos, never lose sight of the bigger picture.
 Remember your primary motivation for undertaking such a momentous project should always be focused on one or more of these goals: